 Red and green finely dissected foliage followed by red and orange in autumn. - Acer palmatum ‘Coonara Pygmy’

-Green five lobed foliage, deeply incised, brilliant orange to red tones in autumn.
-This variety reached around 2m in height. - Acer japonicum ‘Fairy Lights’
+Green five-lobed foliage, deeply incised, with brilliant orange to red tones in autumn.
+This variety reaches around 2m in height. - Acer japonicum ‘Fairy Lights’

 An unusual upright growth habit.
 Burgundy foliage. - Acer palmatum ‘Hanama Nishiki’

-Very small foliage on a upright dwarf bush. - Acer cirinatum ‘Little Gem’
+Very small foliage on an upright dwarf bush. - Acer cirinatum ‘Little Gem’

 Pruning

-Sometimes they are trained to grow on a slant, especially in Japanese style gardens.
-This gives them a windswept look.
+In some instances, they are trained to grow at a slant, which is particularly common in Japanese-style gardens, resulting in a windswept look.

-Actual height is not determined by pruning, it is set by the height of the graft, some are grafted at 1m, some at 2m and others at 3m.
+It’s important to note that the actual height of these maples is not determined by pruning, but is set by the height of the graft, which can range from 1m, 2m or 3m.

 - Full sun to part shade – protection from hot afternoon sun, but not deep shade.